Should families cut back on processed food?

 What is ultra-processed food?

-While there is not a problem with including some processed foods, there is growing concern that ultra-processed foods contain a lot of added salt, sugar and fat, and are often low in fibre.
-Two recent studies have highlighted this concern, in one study researchers calculated that for each 10% increase in the proportion of ultra-processed foods eaten, there could be a 14% higher risk of early death.
+While there’s not a problem with including some processed foods as part of a balanced diet, there is growing concern that ultra-processed foods contain a lot of added salt, sugar and fat, and are often low in fibre.
+In one recent study, researchers calculated that for each 10% increase in the proportion of ultra-processed foods eaten, there could be a 14% higher risk of early death.

 Another study questioned whether the rise in ultra-processed food is to blame for the obesity epidemic.
 In this study, researchers compared the obesity rates in a country with the amount of ultra-processed foods eaten and found that the greater the availability of ultra-processed foods in a country, the higher the rate of obesity.
 The UK had the highest rate of obesity (24.5%) and also had the highest household availability of ultra-processed foods (50.4%).
-However, the relationship isn’t clear, as Portugal, which had the lowest level of ultra-processed foods (10.2%), also has a relatively high obesity rate.
+This was also confirmed in a study that took 20 weigh-stable adults and fed them an ultra-processed diet for two weeks.
+They found that both energy intake increased and subsequently weight increased, compared to those consuming an unprocessed diet.
+Whilst this is a small sample study, limiting the amount of ultra-processed foods in your diet may help prevent obesity.

 Is there a place for healthy processed food?